Arrogate: 2016: three-year-old season

 Arrogate made his track debut in a six-furlong maiden race at Los Alamitos Race Course on April 17, 2016.
-Ridden by Martin Garcia, he started the odds-on favorite but finished third behind Westbrook and Accelerate.
+Ridden by Martin Garcia, he started the odds-on favorite and finished third behind Westbrook and Accelerate.
 On June 5, he was moved up in distance and recorded his first victory in a maiden race over 1+1/16 mi at Santa Anita Park, leading from the start and winning by two and a half lengths from Giant Expectations.
 He was partnered in this race by Rafael Bejarano, who rode him in his next two races.
-Nineteen days later, at the same track, Arrogate contested an allowance race against older horses and won again, beating Fusaichi Samurai by five and a quarter lengths after leading from start.
+Nineteen days later, at the same track, Arrogate contested an allowance race against older horses and won again, beating Fusaichi Samurai by five and a quarter lengths after leading from the start.
 On August 4, the colt appeared in an allowance race at Del Mar and started odd-on favorite against two older opponents.
 After racing in third place in the early running, he took the lead in the straight and won by one and three quarter lengths.

 On August 27, Arrogate was moved up sharply in class to contest the Grade I Travers Stakes at Saratoga Race Course in which his rivals included Exaggerator and Creator, winners respectively of the Preakness Stakes and the Belmont Stakes.
 Bejarano elected to ride another of Baffert's horses, American Freedom, so veteran jockey Mike Smith picked up the ride.
 Having drawn post position 1 in a large field, Arrogate was ridden hard from the starting gate and set fast opening fractions.
-As they turned into the stretch, he broke clear of his rivals, eventually winning by thirteen and a half lengths over his stablemate American Freedom, with Creator finishing seventh and Exaggerator eleventh.
+As they turned into the stretch, he broke clear of his rivals, winning by thirteen and a half lengths over his stablemate American Freedom, with Creator finishing seventh and Exaggerator eleventh.